 Our small program size provides an excellent student-teacher ratio, and encourages both formal and informal apprenticeship and tutorial relationships.
 While no academic program can promise to create writers, our MFA program strives to provide committed, talented writers the guidance, instruction, support, and community that will help them produce their best work.

 SIU Carbondale offers a number of competitive fellowships to full-time graduate students.
-Awards are made by the Graduate School on the recommendation of the Department's Graduate Studies Committee.
+Awards are made by the Graduate School on the recommendation of the English program's Graduate Studies Committee.
 For further information, contact the Graduate School.
-Please note that the deadline for applicants for fellowships is January 15.

 The MFA in Creative Writing requires satisfactory completion of 48 semester hours.
 MFA students may elect to focus their studies either in fiction or poetry, or in a combination of the two genres.
 The curriculum includes:

 - Writing workshop: four in major genre, one in second genre

 - Forms course (contemporary literature): one in major genre

 - Thesis: two semesters